Migelitz/Migelitz/README.md

 ## 🎮 **Current Projects**

 I have developed several projects including a Hangman game, a Slot Machine simulation, and a simple Banking system.
-I am currently exploring new projects in game development and software applications.
+I am currently building a sudoku solver with GUI and import image feature.

 ## 📚 **Learning Goals**